Cutting Edge > Understanding the Deep Earth

 The Deep Earth provides educators with rich possibilities for helping their students understand some very important geoscience methods and content.
 Modeling and laboratory experiments are important to the study of geoscience in general, but in settings like the deep earth where direct observation is difficult or impossible they become even more so.
 There is also the challenge and opportunity of helping students understand how we know about phenomena that we can't observe directly.

-The workshop focused on the exciting new science that is emerging from the study of the deep earth using a variety of approaches.
+This virtual workshop focused on the exciting new science that is emerging from the study of the deep earth using a variety of approaches.
 This is an opportunity for participants to survey the breadth of new information that is currently available through recent research about the deep earth, and to explore new ways to integrate this information into undergraduate geoscience course work.
-Please note: this workshop has already taken place.

 Resources for Teaching about the Deep Earth